drgavinr/btsl/wiki-dumps/README.md

 Data files available are as follows:

-- by-the-sword-linked-RDF-dump.rdf.zip: all semantic properties from the wiki exported as OWL DL serialized as RDF/XML.
+- by-the-sword-linked-RDF-dump.rdf.zip: all semantic properties from individual entities in the wiki exported as OWL DL serialized as RDF/XML.
 This does not include free text or non-semantic template parameters.
 Has to be zipped otherwise it's too big to upload to Github.
 - by-the-sword-linked-Wikitext-Structure.xml: the wikitext source code of every page in the following namespaces: Mediawiki, Project, Property, Template, Form, Category, Help.
 This gives the data structures of the wiki without the content.
 Exported as [wikitext XML](https://www.mediawiki.org/wiki/Help:Export#Export_format).
 - by-the-sword-linked-Wikitext-Content.xml.zip: the wikitext source code of every page in the following namespaces: Main, Events, Locations.
 This gives the content which goes with the data structures above.
 Exported as [wikitext XML](https://www.mediawiki.org/wiki/Help:Export#Export_format).
 Has to be zipped otherwise it's too big to upload to Github.